This explains more fully the origins of the study that are the main focus of this website and the aims.

 In my initial studies of Bonavevnture I discovered that it was part of the Franciscan tradition that God may be known through the natural world because it shows signs of God and is a testimony to God.
 There is the “Book of Creation” to be understood as well as the “Book of the Word” (the scriptures).
 In this way the study of science and finding out facts about the world is a spiritual as well as an intellectual sphere of activity.
 If we in scientific observation and inquiry and theory find new things that seem to contradict the past understanding of revealed things then we must still honestly look at that new information and not be afraid to readjust our sight and understanding.
 Truth in the observed world is God’s Truth no matter where it comes from or who discovers it.

 To conclude, this is a journey of discovery of ancient and new insights to be explored, to bring the modern view of the Cosmos, Evolved life and the Word together, for the Cosmos came from the Word and His presence is made known in it.
-We must see it afresh in new light because it is His and through it may also be led to understand a more Transcendent reality that lies beyond it.
+We must see everything afresh in new light because it is His and through it may also be led to understand a more Transcendent reality that lies beyond it.
 I am just a student of the Franscisans and not an expert.
 This is as it says an exploration.
 You may not agree with it all but I hope it helps in the task to promoting a credible science and theology dialogue that will be relevant to modern thought in relation to Christian faith and help faith in Jesus Christ in the world today.
 If you are a Christian thinking about science and how it relates to your faith in Jesus I hope this will spur you on in your own journey of exploration.

-I am aware that many others have also been treading a similar yet different intellectual, spiritual and theological pathways to make links between modern science and Christian faith so I should probably say something about my sources for these studies and reflections.
+I am aware that many others have also been treading a different intellectual, spiritual and theological pathways to make links between modern science and Christian faith so I should probably say something about my sources for these studies and reflections.

 I have not been a very good keeper of references to other works I have read in the past and come across on the internet.
 Some of what will appear here is from old notes from years back but also more recent stuff I have found freely available in web searches.
 I have been able to download other people’s freely available information, research texts and parts of free downloads of Franciscan translated texts of Bonaventure and Duns Scotus.
 I would however point out I have not simply copied things into this study but used the various texts as a basis for my own thinking and reflection.

 I am acutely aware that I am novice in this area.
-Past and present Franciscan scholars and experts on Bonaventure and Duns Scotus may not agree with my interpretations of original translated writings.
+Past and present Franciscan scholars and experts on Bonaventure and Duns Scotus may not agree with my interpretations of their original translated writings.
 To which I simply reply that it is the way I see them and how some of the things I have read from them and about them inspires me.
 I am picking up meaningful things as they appear to me and applying them to my own understanding from science and the interface between science and Christian faith.

 So for all the Downloads and all the scholarship that has preceded me and surrounds me in the world, a hearty thanks to all, living and departed.